rocketCarlos/Connect4/README.md

 Compile by using the makefile.

-How to play: execute the Connect4 executable file and start playing
+How to play: execute the Connect4 executable file that will be located in the ./bin folder and start playing

 You can play against another human or vs an AI.
 You can even simulate a match between 2 AI.